SolidWallOfCode/http-replay/README.md

 # Proxy Verifier

 Proxy Verifier is an HTTP replay tool designed to verify the behavior of HTTP proxies.
-It builds a verifier-client binary and a verifier-server binary which each read a set of JSON files that specify the HTTP traffic for the two to exchange.
+It builds a verifier-client binary and a verifier-server binary which each read a set of YAML or JSON files that specify the HTTP traffic for the two to exchange.

 Proxy Verifier supports the HTTP replay of the following protocols: